Youngkin signs much-delayed budget, with tax relief, boost for schools

 “Candidly,” he said, it took longer than he thought it should.

-But the budget delivered what Youngkin described as historic, unprecedented tax relief amounting to $1 billion on top of the $4 billion lawmakers approved last year and already is incorporated in this budget.
+But the budget delivered what Youngkin described as historic, unprecedented tax relief amounting to $1 billion on top of the $4 billion lawmakers approved last year that is already incorporated in this budget.

 The budget reinstates the sales tax holiday for essential items including school supplies, clothing and shoes.